 Kunstgewerbemuseum (Museum of Decorative Arts)

 European craftwork dating from the Middle Ages to the present day is on show at the Kunstgewerbemuseum.
 Designed by Rolf Gutbrod and opened in 1985, it was the first building to be built around the sloping piazzetta of the Kulturforum near Potsdamer Platz.
 Its collection of objects is expansive in scope and diverse in form.
 Valuable treasures such as the goldsmith work from the reliquaries of the world-renowned Welfenschatz or the silverware of the councillors of Lüneburg illustrate the stunning technical skill and high craftsmanship of the Middle Ages and Renaissance.
 The Baroque period is represented in Delftware and glasses, followed by later examples of exquisite porcelain from Meissen and Nymphenburg Palace.
 Diverse forms of furniture, such as exquisitely inlaid cabinets and Mies van der Rohe’s famous Barcelona Chair, present pivotal moments in the history of domestic furnishing.
 And in addition, the costume collection has been significantly enriched in recent years through the acquisition of the collections of Kamer/RUF and Uli Richter.
-As a result, the Kunstgewerbemuseum is currently being expanded by the architects Kuehn Malvezzi, and will also become a leading centre for design and fashion, due to open in 2014.
+Since the reopening in November 2014 the Kunstgewerbemuseum became also a leading centre for design and fashion.

 Kupferstichkabinett (Museum of Prints and Drawings)